-I spent February of 2014 in India, and the highlight of this trip, even above performing, was teaching students, young and old.
+I spent February of 2014 in India, and the highlight of this trip, even above performing, was teaching students

 In Mumbai, I taught a workshop to the violin students of Milind Raikar, helping them with the basic, essential economy of movement and muscle use, changing strings with the bow with relaxed arms and shoulders.

 In Delhi, I taught a master class for students of the Delhi Music Society, emphasizing relaxation of the fingers of the bow, and of the left hand while shifting (changing position).

 In Kalimpong, in northern Bengal, I gave an all-day workshop to the violin